 What Is Data Leakage?

-Data leakage can be defined as the malicious practice of the transmission of data in an unauthorized manner to an external agent, destination or recipient with bad intention.
+Data leakage can be defined as the malicious practice of the transmission of data in an unauthorized manner to an external agent, destination, or recipient with bad intention.
 Data leakage can be done by any internal organization's employee or any other person.
 They will misuse web services, email services, cloud services, optical media, USB keys, and laptops.
-Data leakage is also termed as "data theft - the slow and low approach" which creates a massive problem in the data security industry.
+It is also termed as "data theft - the slow and low approach," which creates a massive problem in the data security industry.

 Possible Types of Data Leakage